Early years and childcare enforcement policy

 The information must be provided to Ofsted (or to the childminder agency if a childminder is registered with one) as soon as reasonably practicable, but in any event within 14 days of the time when they became aware of the information, or would have become aware had they made reasonable enquiries.
 A failure to meet this requirement may lead us to consider taking enforcement action.

 In the case of early years providers, there is also a requirement to notify Ofsted of certain significant events.
 This includes notifying us of ‘any other significant event which is likely to affect the suitability of the early years provider or any person who cares for, or is in regular contact with, children on the premises on which childcare is provided to look after children’.
 This would include telling us about a disqualification.
-Providers of childcare on domestic premises, including childminders, also have to tell us about the disqualification of any person living on those premises.
+Childminders with domestic premises and providers of childcare on domestic premises also have to tell us about the disqualification of any person they live with or any person living or working on the premises where childcare is provided.
+Childminders without domestic premises must tell us about the disqualification of any person looking after children at any non-domestic premises used for childcare.
 These events must be notified in advance where practicable, and otherwise as soon as reasonably practicable, but in any event within 14 days of when the event occurred.
 Failure to notify us of these events, without reasonable excuse, is an offence.

 Providers must inform us if they want to employ, or discover they have employed, a disqualified person.
 This includes any person who was not previously disqualified but is now disqualified under any new or amended regulations, or through any new offences or disqualifying events that happen after the registration is granted since the person was employed.